MionKit/mion/README.md

 - Update pacakge.json to the new name ie: `@mionkit/mypacakge`
 - Add the new package to the workspaces config in the root package.json ie: `"workspaces": ["packages/mypacakge" ....]`
 - If your package depends on another ones, viceversa (another one depends on your package) add it to `package.json.dependencies` and `tsconfig.json.references` remember to update the 3 tsconfig files: `tsconfig.json`, `tsconfig.build.json`, `tsconfig.build-esm.json`
+- run `npm i` so npm creates the simlink in node_modules

 ### ESLint and Prettier